-Recent career highlights for John include mixing and contributing additional production to Metric’s 2009 album Fantasties, which quickly went Gold in Canada and topped the US Billboard Heatseekers and CMJ Album charts.
-In addition, he mixied Metric’s two previous efforts, tracks on Coldplay’s multi-platinum Grammy Award winning Viva La Vida Or Death And All His Friends and Depeche Mode Live At World Cafe.
+Some of John's recent career highlights include mixing and contributing additional production to Metric’s 2009 album Fantasties, which quickly went Gold in Canada.
+In addition, he mixed Metric’s two previous efforts, tracks on Coldplay’s multi-platinum record Viva La Vida Or Death And All His Friends and Depeche Mode Live At World Cafe.

 As part of the mixing team for Viva La Vida Or Death And All His Friends, John was also awarded the 2009 Tec Award for Outstanding Creative Achievement in the category of Record Production / Album.
 John moved from his native Ireland to New York City in 1998 to work as a staff engineer for the infamous Chung King Studios for three years.